ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 ## Azure Starters for Spring Boot

 If you want to set up the Spring Boot application as an OAuth client, you could use the Azure Active Directory starter from the [Spring Initializr](https://start.spring.io/){:target="_blank" rel="noopener noreferrer"}.
-It's relatively hasle-free, given that you adjust some things left and right.
+It's relatively hassle-free, given that you adjust some things left and right.
 However, we want to set up our Spring Boot application as a resource server (rather than an OAuth client).
 For this, we will only use the `spring-boot-starter-oauth2-resource-server` dependency from Spring itself.
 This further limits our dependencies on the Microsoft libraries.